 For more information, please visit the website of the Regional Rent Tribunal (Hyresnämnden):

 - cases where the Law on Private Subletting does NOT apply

 In contrast to many other countries, market rent does not apply in Sweden.
 This means that you are not allowed to charge whatever rent you want, regardless if there are people willing to pay it.

 According to law, the rent must be reasonable.
 Reasonable rent is estimated in relation to comparable housing in the area.
 You can look at for example LKF and AF Bostäder (or ask us at BoPoolen).

 BoPoolen recommends SEK 3500/month as a reasonable rent for a fully furnished room in Lund, including electricity and internet.

-A tenant who considers the rent to be too high can ask the Swedish rent tribunal to determine if the rent paid is reasonable.
+A tenant who considers the rent to be too high can ask the The Regional Rent Tribunal to determine if the rent paid is reasonable.
 If not, the landlord can be obliged to refund the excess rent for up to 2 years back in time.

 The size of the rent is regulated by the Swedish Leasing Law (Hyreslagen) if you are subleasing a rental apartment and by the Law regarding Subleasing of your own home (Privatuthyrningslagen) if you sublease a condominium or a villa.